atreyeem99/ORCA-keywords/README.md

 - `ZLoc_DVDMaxDim 10` During Davidson diagonalization,
 - `TNOSCALES` 10.0 #TNO truncation scale for strong triples, TNOSCALES*TCutTNO.
 Default setting is 10.0
 - `Calc_Hess true` calculation of the exact Hessian
+- `fullScan true` do not abort the scan with !ScanTS